Rakesh Jhunjhunwala sells stake in this realty stock during Q4

 Rakesh Jhunjhunwala sells stake in this realty stock during Q41 min read .
-Updated: 13 Apr 2022, 03:32 PM IST
+13 Apr 2022

 - As of December quarter, Jhunjhunwala held 1.10% stake or 50,00,000 shares in the company.